WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 Copy data from a source memory region to destination region; these regions may
 overlap: the copy is performed as if the source region was first copied to a temporary buffer, then the temporary buffer is copied to the destination region.
-This instruction has an immediate argument of which memory to operate on, and it must be zero for now.
+This instruction has two immediate arguments: the source and destination memory indices.
+They currently both must be zero.

 The instruction has the signature `[i32 i32 i32] -> []`.
 The parameters are, in order: